matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 ## Object name

 The objects must have a name, which determine their function.
-Objects from the Instrument Maker library start with the letters **im.**
+Objects from the Instrument Maker library start with the letters **`im.`**

 ## Object arguments

 Arguments are numbers (or occasionally words) that provide the object with more details on how to operate.

 For example, having named an `im.echo` object, we can also set its time (how short or long the echo is), and the amount of feedback (affecting how many times the echo repeats).

 Arguments in Pure Data are written after the name of the object, and separated with spaces.
 Each argument affects a different parameter.
-The arguments must be written in the correct order.
+The arguments must be written in a specific order, as documented in the help files.

 ### Comparison with other languages

-Unlike more contemporary languages such as Swift, the names of arguments are not written down, meaning that the user must remember what each argument does (and the order in which they need to be written), or consult a reference (once it has been written properly..I know..).
+Unlike more contemporary languages such as Swift, the names of arguments are not included in the code or display, meaning that the user must remember what each argument does (and the order in which they need to be written), or consult a reference (once it has been written properly..I know..).
 For people that have worked with other (text-based) programming languages, it might be useful to picture an object and its arguments like this:

 `name(argument, argument)`